rednafi/rubric/README.md

 ## Preface

-Rubric is a minimalistic project initializer and configuration conformity checker that helps you initialize, maintain, and enforce the same configuration structure across multiple Python projects.
-It can come in handy when you're maintaining several Python projects, and you want to make sure all the linting and management workflows are isomorphic and deterministic across different repositories.
+Rubric aims to lower the activation energy required to start a new Python project.
+Starting a new Python project usually entails—creating a new repo, cloning that to your local machine, creating and activating a virtual environment, manage the dependencies, adding linter configuration, and what not.
+Doing this over and over again in many different ways that are common in the Python ecosystem can be cumbersome.
+This means each of your projects will look slightly different in terms of what tools they're using to manage dependencies and how they're configured.

+Also, if you're maintaining multiple repositories where they don't share a common structure on how they manage dependencies, configuration, linting, etc; it can go out of hand pretty quickly.
+Rubric can also help you make your existing projects conform to a single setup system.

 It doesn't enforce any source code structure.
-Rather it just assumes that—you'd want to use the following tools to lint and manage your code—and adds a bunch of sensible configuration to your project's root folder:
+Rather it just assumes that—you'd want to use the following tools to lint and manage your code—and adds a bunch of sensible configuration files to your project's root folder:

 * [Black](https://github.com/psf/black) as the primary code formatter.
 * [Isort](https://github.com/PyCQA/isort) to sort the imports.